ElizaDerk/incode-test-task/README.md

 Price tickers are real-time via web-sockets.

-## Example JSON Response from the Price Ticker service
+## Example JSON Response from the Price TickerItem service
 ```json
 [
   {